-As your child gets older and past the rapid growing stage, symptoms of Osgood-Schlatter disease go away and there is usually no longer a problem.
-If left untreated during the growth phase, a permanent enlarged bump on the tibia may persist.
+As your child gets older and past the rapid growth stage, symptoms of Osgood-Schlatter disease go away and there is usually no longer a problem.
+If left untreated during the growth phase, a permanently enlarged bump on the tibia may persist.
 It commonly takes anywhere from 6 weeks to 6 months from the start of the symptoms for pain reduction depending on treatment effect and the compliance of the child.
 The best way to avoid the pain of Osgood-Schlatter disease is to maintain the flexibility of the anterior thigh muscles known as the quadriceps.

-As the growth plate hardens post adolescence, there will be a small bump of bone where the pain was.
+As the growth plate hardens post-adolescence, there will be a small bump of bone where the pain was.
 This is normal in adults.
 It is possible for your child to sometimes have pain in the area of the bump even after he or she is an adult.
 In rare cases, adults with persistent pain from bony fragments around the knee need to have the fragments surgically removed.

 When can my child return to his or her normal activities?